rdegges/rdegges-blog/articles/2011/the-time-i-accidentally-destroyed-a-production-server.md

+---
-Title: The Time I Accidentally Destroyed a Production Server
+title: "The Time I Accidentally Destroyed a Production Server"
-Date: 2011-04-30
-Tags: programming, devops
+date: "2011-04-30"
+tags: ["programming", "devops"]
+slug: "the-time-i-accidentally-destroyed-a-production-server"
-Summary: The story of the time I accidentally destroyed a live production server, and how I managed to recover from the disaster without too much bloodshed.
+description: "The story of the time I accidentally destroyed a live production server, and how I managed to recover from the disaster without too much bloodshed."
+---

 ![Horseman Sketch][]